 Phototoxic reactions result from direct damage to tissue caused by light activation of the photosensitising agent, whilst photoallergic reactions are a cell-mediated immune response in which the antigen is the light-activated photosensitising agent.

 Photoallergic reactions occur less commonly than phototoxic reactions and are mostly caused by photosensitising topical agents.
 Although some oral photosensitising medications can cause photoallergic reactions, most cause phototoxic reactions.
 A handful of medications can cause both phototoxic and photoallergic reactions.

 The clinical features differ between phototoxic and photoallergic reactions.

 The main goal of treatment is to identify the photosensitising agent and if possible to avoid it.
-In cases where medication is being taken to treat an existing condition and can not be discontinued, patients should be advised to follow sun protection strategies, including wearing sun protective clothing and using sunscreen.
+In cases where medication is being taken to treat an existing condition and cannot be discontinued, patients should be advised to follow strict sun protection strategies, including wearing sun protective clothing and using high protection-factor, broad-spectrum sunscreen.

 See the DermNet NZ bookstore.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.